niffinator/Helpers_on_Hand/README.md

   4-8 Minutes, moving around in the website adding data, then showing the changes made it to the database 1-2 Minutes, brief outline of what I will do for the rest of the semester

+Known issues:
+Login page and Home page are the only ones currently accessible through interactions To hit the data entry screen, you must enter the URL directly.

 Helpers on Hand Installation and Setup